-Tazewell County is requesting a total of \$232,430 (90% of total study cost estimate) in grant funding over the proposed period of performance.
+Tazewell County is requesting a total of \$257,115 (90% of total project cost estimate) in grant funding over the proposed period of performance.
 The funding will support the implementation of the detailed work plan and scope outlined in the Scope of Work Narrative.

-Funds Available
+Amount of Funds Available